Prediscovery and planning follows conception and ideation in the service and website design and delivery process.

 Plan client involvement

-- establish a plan for the Privacy Impact Assessment (PIA);
+- establish the plan for the Privacy Impact Assessment (PIA);

-- establish a plan for the Security and Threat Risk Assessment (STRA);
+- establish the plan for the Security and Threat Risk Assessment (STRA);

-- plan our approach to management approvals; and
+- establish the approach to management approvals; and

 Plan the project